Kawartha Lakes Mums - Seeking Sand Bag Information?

 Recommendations:

-1. Start moving furniture to the upper levels of your residence.
+For those vulnerable to flooding the following recommendations were made:1.
+Start moving furniture to the upper levels of your residence.

 2. Fill a sufficient supply of sandbags from the supply provided by the City of Kawartha Lakes.